Co-Cathedral of Saint-Antoine-de-Padoue: Functions

-Mass is ordinarily celebrated twice Monday to Friday, once Saturday, and four times Sunday.
+Mass is ordinarily celebrated at 4:30 PM Monday to Friday, once Saturday, and Two times Sunday.
 The Confessionals are normally ready fifteen minutes before mass.
 Around one third of the cathedral is full for weekend services, while it is less than one sixth full during the week.
 There are approximately 9,400 Roman Catholics in the parish.
 The churchwardens regularly organize fundraising campaigns to proceed with renovations to the cathedral as well as for the parish's rectory.

 Part of the cathedral's crypt holds the graves of the Le Moyne and Grant families, affiliated with the title of Baron de Longueuil.

 Priests

 Inside the cathedral, there is a plaque listing all the priests in the parish's history.